All the inviter solutions for web apps that I have found on internet

 //- (2) Then request a timestamp using OpenSSL and capture the response

 // The request is HTTP POST binary data in the header that is passed to the server using curl.
+You'll need to have a bit of info for this:

 // URL - An RFC3161 time-stamping service (DFN-Verein in our case)